Romania's Covid 'fourth wave' surpasses first outbreak

 Plummeting vaccine interest in Romania comes from a long-standing mistrust in authorities, vaccine-scepticism, plus officials' poor approach in dealing with the virus.
 A survey carried at the end of last year showed that the majority of Romania have little-to-no trust in authorities.

-Recently, upping the feelings of uncertainty, an ex-minister of health claimed that the number of Covid cases had been watered-down - to allow for a weekend political gathering organised by the ruling Social Democratic party.
+Recently, upping the feelings of uncertainty, an ex-minister of health claimed that the number of Covid cases had been watered-down - to allow for a weekend political gathering organised by the ruling National Liberal party.

 The healthcare system is overwhelmed, with almost no ICU beds left, and long waiting times for Covid-testing and results.
 Romania's medical care has been consistently ranked EU's worst and most under-financed.